-Fiscal 2006 Fiscal 2005 thousands) Change Change Selling, general and administrative expenses \$ 1,051,833 \$ 1,053,654 \$ 1,821 0.2%
+Fiscal 2006 (dol Fiscal 2005 lars in thousands) Dollar Change Percent Change Selling, general and administrative expenses \$1,051,833 \$1,053,654 \$1,821 0.2%

 Selling, general and administrative expenses declined due to a \$31 million benefit from prior year restructuring actions, an \$11 million reduction in variable distribution costs and a \$7 million reduction in pension plan expense.
 These decreases were partially offset by a \$47 million decrease in recovery of bad debts, higher share-based compensation expense, increased advertising and promotion costs and higher costs incurred related to the spin off.
 Measured as a percent of net sales, selling, general and administrative expenses increased from 22.5% in fiscal 2005 to 23.5% in fiscal 2006.